patrickdowling/pfm2sid/README.md

 (In no particular order)
 - clang-tidy, sanitizers (pending clang support in `stm32x`)
 - Support 2 chips/instances of `reSID::SID`.
-May require smaller blocksize and/or sample rate adjustments but we're at ca. 50% load with one instance, so it "should work".
+May require smaller blocksize and/or sample rate adjustments but with FreeRTOS support we're at ca. < 45% load with one instance, so it "should work".
 Overclocking is also an option.
 - Bump modulator update rate (currently ca. 1.3Khz).
 May also benefit from smaller block size.
 - Arpeggiator
 - Wavetable editor (and/or sysex uploads)